palantir/atlasdb/docs/source/cluster_management/sweep.rst

 The sweep job works by requesting ``candidateBatchHint`` values from the KVS in each round-trip.
 In some rare cases, the Cassandra KVS will not be able to fetch ``candidateBatchHint`` values, likely due to specific cells being overwritten many times and/or containing very large values.
-If that happens, KVS calls will timeout and sweep will reduce ``candidateBatchHint`` automatically, trying to fetch less values in the following round-trips.
+If that happens, KVS calls will timeout and sweep will reduce ``candidateBatchHint`` automatically, trying to fetch less values in the following round-trips to the KVS.
 You can check the sweep logs to verify if this is happening frequently — and if this is the case — reduce this config to a value that sweep is able to run without failures.

 .. toctree::